Farmers' Market Nutrition Program

 - Promote farmers' markets for sustainable and vibrant communities

-This program gives eligible, pregnant or nursing mothers, infants and children enrolled in the NYS Special Supplemental Nutrition Program for Women, Infants and Children (WIC), checks worth $4 each to buy produce at farmers’ markets.
+The WIC Farmers' Market Nutrition Program (WFMNP) provides pregnant or nursing mothers, infants and children enrolled in the NYS Special Supplemental Nutrition Program for Women, Infants and Children ( called WIC), with coupons worth $4 each to buy produce at NYS farmers’ markets and farm stands.

-provides seniors with checks worth $4 each to buy produce at farmers’ markets.
+The Senior Farmers’ Market Nutrition Program (SFMNP) provides seniors with coupons worth $4 each to buy produce at farmers’ markets and farm stands.

 - Am I eligible for SFMNP?
 Eligibility is based on age and income; participants must be 60 years or older and have an income less than or equal to 185% of the federal poverty level.